Health & Wellness

 - colorectal health

 The program also provides referrals to free screening services for those who are uninsured or whose insurance does not cover the cost of these services.
-Community Health Workers (CHWs) can facilitate educational sessions in English, Spanish, and Portuguese.
+Community Health Workers (CHWs) can facilitate educational sessions in English and Spanish.
 CHWs also offer transportation and accompany patients to appointments.

 There is no fee for services.
 YWCA Southeastern MA is a 501 (c)3 non-profit organization that thrives on the help and generosity of the many individuals and corporations who are willing to make a difference in someone else’s life.

-Our Community Health Workers are fluent in Spanish and Portuguese.
+Our Community Health Worker is fluent in Spanish.
 To learn more, contact:

 Widowed Persons Program